hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 We should probably refrain from using the term cache as it indicates there is an authoritative source we can rely on.
 As mentioned, we cannot see logs that are not warnings/errors in production.
 We can log warnings where we do not hit our storage.
-Though in some cases, this is expected.
+Though in some cases, this is expected as we fill our storage from CDS.

 ### Storage is missed when creating an undertaking
 This is expected on a first journey.
 The journey populates our storage.
 We also confirm with the user if that value is